buu700/simplebtc/README.md

 If available, this method will deduct the transaction fee in addition to the specified amount; otherwise, the fee will be subtracted from the amount being sent.

+Similar to Bitcoin-Qt, unspent transaction outputs which originated locally will be treated as confirmed.

 ### Export Wallet to WIF

 ```